gofynd/fdk-client-golang/documentation/PLATFORM.md

 Success.
 Returns delivery promise along with shipment details and price breakup.
-Refer `CartShipmentsResponse` for more details.
+Refer `PlatformCartShipmentsResponse` for more details.

-Schema: `CartShipmentsResponse`
+Schema: `PlatformCartShipmentsResponse`

 *Examples:*